programmable-logic-tools/spartan-doc/FPGA-compile-flow.md

 about all tiles
 present on an FPGA.
-This information can be abstract (as in the netlist above) or binary, with the abstract tile configuration already transpiled to a stream of bits, as the FPGA will receive it.
+This information can be abstract (as in the netlist above) or binary.
+In the latter the abstract tile configuration is already transpiled to a stream of bits.

 <a href="https://raw.githubusercontent.com/wiki/matthiasbock/spartantools/flow-pnr.png">
 <img width="300px" type="image/svg+xml" src="https://raw.githubusercontent.com/wiki/matthiasbock/spartantools/flow-pnr.png"/>